dh-miami/narratives_covid19/travelogs/Step-1.md

    * They structure the dataset in folders by day, eachone containing a csv file:
     - 2 version: 1 clean version of tweets (clean-dataset.tsv.gz), and a version with tweets and retweets (dataset.tsv.gz)
     - By using NPL they built a dataset of the 1000 frequent words, bigrams, and trigrams.
+   * The problem with this files .tsv is that they are huge, so they are not managable with our laptops.
 * [COVID-19-TweetIDs](https://github.com/echen102/COVID-19-TweetIDs) (Chen & Ferrara)
   * They start their corpus on January 21th
   * Only in English
   * They structure the dataset in files .txt per hour (year-month-date-hour).
   * Check their list of [keywords](https://github.com/echen102/COVID-19-TweetIDs/blob/master/keywords.txt)

-I propose to start working with the Panacea Lab: <https://github.com/thepanacealab/covid19_twitter/tree/master/dailies> Download the file [full_dataset-clean.tsv.gz](https://zenodo.org/record/3757272/files/full_dataset-clean.tsv.gz?download=1) in Zenodo that contains the last version released.
+For now, the best option is to simply make some experiments with one of the .txt file from the Chen & Ferrara dataset.
+We can choose a day, for example, April 1st, [coronavirus-tweet-id-2020-04-01-00.txt](https://github.com/echen102/COVID-19-TweetIDs/blob/master/2020-04/coronavirus-tweet-id-2020-04-01-00.txt).
+Download the file or copy and paste the content in a single .txt file.

 ## Hydratate